rccn-dev/kuka_robot_driver_interfaces/README.md

 # KUKA robot driver interfaces
-A WIP ros package for the KUKAVARPROXY interface.
+A ros package for the KUKAVARPROXY interface.

-Currently it is coded to drive the East Robot at Raccoon.
+This software includes code from KukaRosOpenCommunication by Aytaç Kahveci, licensed under the MIT License.
+On top of Aytaç Kahveci's code, this package adds 7th axis support, in order to drive the East Robot at Raccoon.